 Maybe your ex does have a personality disorder, but under stress none of us are at our best–and divorce is stressful.
 Being a single parent is stressful and co-parenting with someone we can’t live with is stressful.

-According to the largest study ever conducted on personality disorders by the U.S. National Institutes of Health 5.9% of the U.S. population has borderline personality disorder (many of the same selfish characteristics) and 6.2% has narcissistic personality disorder.
+According to the largest study ever conducted on personality disorders by the U.S. National Institutes of Health 5.9% of the U.S. population has a borderline personality disorder (many of the same selfish characteristics) and 6.2% has a narcissistic personality disorder.

 As some people fit both diagnoses, about 10 percent of the U.S. population has borderline personality disorder and/or narcissistic personality disorder.

 Maybe your ex does have a borderline or narcissistic personality disorder.